-- (b) observation, study, disassembly or test of a product or object that has been made available to the public or that it is lawfully in the possession of the acquirer of the information who is free from any legally valid duty to limit the acquisition of the trade secret; - (c) any other practice which, under the circumstances, is in conformity with honest commercial practices. - 1a.
+- (b) observation, study, disassembly or test of a product or object that has been made available to the public or that it is lawfully in the possession of the acquirer of the information who is free from any legally valid duty to limit the acquisition of the trade secret; - (c) exercise of the right of workers representatives to information and consultation in accordance with Unionand national law and/or practices; - (c) any other practice which, under the circumstances, is in conformity with honest commercial practices. - 1a.
 The acquisition, use and disclosure of trade secrets shall be considered lawful to the extent that such acquisition, use or disclosure is required or allowed by Union or national law. - 2.
-Member States shall ensure that the application for the measures, procedures and remedies provided for in this Directive are dismissed when the alleged acquisition, use or disclosure of the trade secret was carried out in any of the following cases: - (a) for making legitimate use of the right to freedom of expression and information; - (b) for the purpose of revealing a misconduct, wrongdoing or illegal activity, provided that the alleged acquisition, use or disclosure of the trade secret was necessary for such revelation and that the respondent acted in the public interest;
+Member States shall ensure that there shall be no entitlement to the the application for the measures, procedures and remedies provided for in this Directive are dismissed when the alleged acquisition, use or disclosure of the trade secret was carried out in any of the following cases:

+(a) for -making -legitimate -use -of -the -right -to -freedom -of -expression -and information;

+(b) for the purpose of revealing an applicant's a misconduct, wrongdoing or illegal activity, provided that the alleged acquisition, use or disclosure of the trade secret was necessary for such revelation and that the respondent acted in the public interest;